-Abstract-Digital systems are more flexible environment-process-tolerant than analogue systems.
-They are more reliable and robust against cross-talk, interference and channel noises, and are capable of covering higher dynamic range than analogue systems.
-Wideband electronic analogue to digital conversion (ADC) systems have critical problems encountered in highfrequency broadband communication systems that the recent electronic ADCs (EADC) have experienced those such as uncertainty of sampling time.
-In this paper, an 80Gigasample/s all photonic sampling and quantization ADC and photonic digital to analogue conversion system with six effective number of bits (ENOB) is designed.
-By using this Photonic ADC (PADC), a digital radio over fibre link for wireless radio frequency (RF) signal transportation over 50 km single mode fibre has been designed whose performance is investigated in this paper.
+Wideband electronic analogue to digital conversion (ADC) systems have critical problems encountered in high-frequency broadband communication systems that the recent electronic ADCs (EADC) have experienced those such as uncertainty of sampling time.
+In this paper, an all photonic sampling and quantization ADC and photonic digital to analogue conversion system with six effective number of bits (ENOB) is designed.
+By using this photonic ADC (PADC), a novel digital radio over fibre link for wireless radio frequency (RF) signal transportation over 20 Km single mode fibre has been designed whose performance is investigated in this paper.
+In the digital radio over fibre, the dynamic range is independent of the fibre length.

-Keywords- PADC; Radio over Fibre; ENOB.
+Keywords- Photonic ADC, Radio over Fibre, ENOB, Wireless Communication.

-I. INTRODUCTION
+1. INTRODUCTION

 Radio over fibre technology is currently receiving large attention due to its ability to provide simple antenna front ends, increased capacity, and wireless access coverage.
-Radio over Fibre system (RoF) is the technique of modulating the radio frequency (RF) subcarrier onto an optical carrier for distribution over a fibre network.
-RoF technique has been considered a costeffective and reliable solution for the distribution of the future wireless access networks by using optical fibre with vast transmission bandwidth capacity.
-RoF link is used in remote antenna applications to distribute signals for Microcell or Picocell base station [1][2][3].
-The downlink RF signals are distributed from a central station (CS) to many base station (BS) known as Radio Access Point (RAP) through the fibres.
+Radio-over-Fibre system (RoF) is the technique of modulating the radio frequency (RF) sub-carrier onto an optical carrier for distribution over a fibre network.
+RoF technique has been considered a cost-effective and reliable solution for the distribution of the future wireless access networks by using optical fibre with vast transmission bandwidth capacity.
+RoF link is used in remote antenna applications to distribute signals for Microcell or Picocell base station (BS).
+The downlink RF signals are distributed from a central station (CS) to many BS known as Radio Access Point (RAP) through the fibres.
 The uplink signals received at RAP are sent back to the CS for any signal processing.
 RoF has the following main features: (1) it is transparent to bandwidth or modulation techniques.
 (2) Needs simple and small BSs.
 (3) Centralized operation is possible.
-New wireless subscribers are signing up with an increasing demand of more capacity for ultra-high data rate transfer at speeds of 1 Gbp/s and up, while the radio spectrum is limited.
+New wireless subscribers are signing up with an increasing demand of more capacity for ultra-high data rate transfer at speeds of 1 Gbps and up, while the radio spectrum is limited.
 This requirement of more bandwidth allocation places heavy burden on the current operating radio spectrum and causes spectral congestion at lower microwave frequency.
-Millimetre Wave (MM-Wave) communication system offers a unique way to resolve these problems [4].
+Millimetre Wave (mm-Wave) communication system offers a unique way to resolve these problems [1].